CP violation in the extension of SM with a complex singlet scalar and vector quarks: Acknowledgements

 \section{Acknowledgements}

-We are grateful to G. Branco, M. Rebelo and M. Sampaio for useful discussions.
-We express our special thanks to Dorota Soko\l owska for valuable suggestions and Saereh Najjari for support.
-The work was partially supported by the grant NCN OPUS 2012/05/B/ST2/03306 (2012-2016) and the National Science Centre, Poland, the HARMONIA project under contract UMO- 2015/18/M/ST2/00518 (2016-2019).
+We are grateful to G. Branco, I. Ivanov, M.R.
+Masouminia, A. Pilaftsis, M. Rebelo and M. Sampaio for constructive discussions.
+We also express our special thanks to D. Soko\l owska for valuable suggestions and S. Najjari for support.
+This work was partially supported by the grant NCN OPUS 2012/05/B/ST2/03306 (2012-2016).
+The work of ND is also supported in part by the Lancaster—Manchester—Sheffield Consortium for Fundamental Physics, under STFC research grant ST/P000800/1 and the National Science Centre, Poland, the HARMONIA project under contract UMO-2015/18/M/ST2/00518 (2016-2021).